Quality Assurance at TimeTac

 What does quality assurance of software products serve for?

 Our scrum teams are responsible for the assurance of software quality.
-Each of these teams has a particularly trained quality expert at its disposal as well as extensive knowledge and experience on the nature and purpose of our software.
+Scrum is a product management model that is employed in agile software development processes.
+The core aim of agile development is to develop a complex product in very short iterations.
+Each of these teams has a particularly trained quality expert at its disposal, as well as extensive knowledge and experience on the nature and purpose of our software.
 Our experts interchange new insights in a “Community of Practice” on a regular basis in order to stay up-to-date in terms of new tools and trends in the practice of quality assurance.

 The processes of quality assurance already start before every sprint.
-Prior to any changes or new features that are about to be implemented, it is discussed with the product owner and the development teams.
+A sprint is a period of software development that lasts between 2 and 4 weeks.
+At the end of every sprint the team delivers a package of product improvements, the so-called product increment.
+This is a finalised, tested and delivered version of the product.
+Prior to any changes or new features that are about to be implemented, it is discussed with the product owner (product owners are responsible for the features and the success of a product) and the development team (consists of experts in different technical disciplines, e.g. the development of databases, frontend design or quality assurance).
 This way, possible faults can be detected early on in the process and, in the following, be avoided.
 The core functionalities of the server software is subject to strenuous automated testing, continuously and with every release.

-The majority of our tests are run automatically on specific programmes.
-Additionally, every new feature and every bugfix is tested by end-to-end-tests.
+The majority of our tests are run automatically on specific programs.
+Additionally, every new feature and every bugfix (an error in a program is called a bug, there are three types of bugs: errors in rendering and functional as well as technical bugs) is tested by end-to-end-tests.
+This is a testing method which simulates different usage scenarios of an application.
 This way, each and every change, be it within the web interface or on mobile platforms, is examined.
-Manual testing is conducted when the automated testing exhibits insufficiencies in specific areas.
+A web interface describes a graphical user interface.
+With the aid of this interface and a web browser, the user can interact with the system.
+Manual testing is conducted when automated testing exhibits insufficiencies in specific areas.

 Once changes are made and the product is ready for release, a test cycle known as smoke testing is performed.
-These tests verify if the product in its entirety is working as expected and the changes and new features implemented have not caused adverse side effects.
+This testing method describes the very first trial run of a software in order to reveal errors.
+In the case of errors in the program, it must be revised again before the release can take place.
+These tests verify if the product in its entirety is working as expected and if the changes and new features implemented have not caused adverse side effects.
 The product is then deployed to every single employee at TimeTac and is used on a daily basis for a certain amount of time.

 After this phase is completed successfully, the changes are being introduced to our customers in an incremental manner.
 The product is monitored continuously in order to conduct improvements, if needed, as quickly as possible.